 - The HubSpot Academy

 If you upgrade to paid HubSpot products, you gain additional access to 24/7 phone and email support.

 Who Wins?
 HubSpot.

 Did we mention that Salesforce has a LOT of features?
-It really does.
+It does.

-For the purpose of brevity, we'll take a look at how these tools stack up on their offerings of 20 common features associated with CRM technologies, using data crowd sourced via 5,775 real user reviews on G2Crowd.
+For brevity, we'll take a look at how these tools stack up on their offerings of 20 standard features associated with CRM technologies, using data crowdsourced via 5,775 real user reviews on G2Crowd.

 Opportunity & Pipeline Management

 HubSpot integrates with Salesforce and is made to be "stacked" on top of your existing CRM if needed.
 Customizations in HubSpot doesn't impact your existing CRM, but the two systems can share data.

 It's a great option, especially if you're considering replacing Salesforce with HubSpot since you can test-drive both systems and see how they stack up against yourself.